Chicano 50 Cocktail Marks 50th Anniversary of the Founding of San Antonio CineFestival

 For Medrano, the significance of that shift can be understood through works such as Sylvia Morales’ landmark film Chicana, a foundational intervention in Chicana feminist cinema, and the work of filmmakers such as Susan Racho, co-creator of The Bronze Screen, documenting Latino film history and representation in American cinema.

-In 1980, the festival added the name San Antonio CineFestival to its official Chicano Film Festival title, thus grounding its identity to the city where it has continued to cement its national reputation.
-The name transition was reflected in promotional artwork, including a poster by artist César Martínez that part of the collection of the Smithsonian Institution.
+In 1980, the festival added the name San Antonio CineFestival to its official Chicano Film Festival title, thus anchoring its identity to the city where it has continued to cement its national reputation.
+The name transition was reflected in promotional artwork, including a poster by artist César Martínez that is part of the collection of the Smithsonian Institution.

 In 1981, Medrano transferred the festival — together with foundation and National Endowment for the Arts funding attached to it — to the Guadalupe Cultural Arts Center.
 The move placed the festival within a strong cultural institution and community base.